Incidence of Carpal Bone Fractures

-The usual complaint is of pain in wrist in line of fourth and fifth metacarpal.
-The pain is aggravated by by grasp, pain with dorso-ulnar deviation.
+The usual complaint is of pain in the wrist in the line of fourth and fifth metacarpal.
+The pain is aggravated by grasp, pain with dorso-ulnar deviation.

 Physical examination reveals tenderness on palpation over the hook of the hamate.
 There would be a decrease in grip strength.
 Sometimes, ulnar nerve my get involved [Compression in Guyon’s canal] and paresthesia may be present in the fourth and fifth fingers.

 Few of the cases are completely asymptomatic when an acute injury occurs and only present when chronic condition develops.